kubohiroya/sheet2form/README.md

-//# sheet2form
-Google Apps Script to translate Google Form from/to Google Spreadsheet
+Google Apps Script to convert Google Form from/to Google Spreadsheet